stashed/docs/docs/addons/etcd/basic-auth/index.md

 ## Prepare for Backup

-In this section, we are going to prepare the necessary resources (i.e. database connection information, backend information, etc.) before backup.
+In this section, we are going to prepare the necessary resources (e.g., database connection information, backend information, etc.) before backup.

 ### Ensure Etcd Addon

-When you install Stash Enterprise version, it will automatically install all the official database addons.
-Make sure that Etcd addon was installed properly using the following command.
+When you install Stash Enterprise edition, it will automatically install all the official addons.
+Make sure that Etcd addon has been installed properly using the following command.

 ```bash
 ❯ kubectl get tasks.stash.appscode.com | grep etcd